AineNicD/data-representation-project/README.md

 # Data Representation Big Project

 This repository contains my submission for the Big Project assessment in Data Representation.
+# Pythonanywhere link:
+- Pythonanywhere needs reloading at times for the tables to display.
+I am working on figuring out if this is an error in my code on python anywhere or a problem with python anywhere itself.
 ## Project description:
 ~~~
 Write a program that demonstrates that you understand creating and consuming